Gunmen kill at least 29 in Nigeria’s northeast Adamawa State

 Fintiri also said his administration would continue to support “military and vigilante groups” as it intensified security operations in response to the attack.

-The ISIL (ISIS) group claimed responsibility for the attack in a post on the Telegram messaging app, according to the Reuters and Associate Press (AP) news agencies.
+The regional affiliate of the ISIL (ISIS) group claimed responsibility for the attack in a post on the Telegram messaging app, according to the Reuters and Associated Press news agencies.

 There are two major ISIL-backed armed groups in Nigeria, but it was not immediately clear which one was behind the attack, according to the AP.

 The Guyaku attack occurred on the same day that armed attackers raided an orphanage in north-central Nigeria and abducted 23 children.
 Fifteen were later rescued, and the government said “intensive operations” were under way to “secure the safe return of the remaining eight victims and apprehend the perpetrators”.

 No group immediately claimed responsibility for the abductions in a region of the country that has seen an increase in kidnappings for ransom.

-The statement did not say how old the abducted children are, but the term “pupil”, which the statement had used, in Nigeria usually refers to someone in kindergarten or primary school, covering ages up to 12.
+The statement did not say how old the abducted children are.
+However, the term “pupil” used in the statement usually refers to someone in kindergarten or primary school in Nigeria, covering ages up to 12 years.

-US President Donald Trump and other US conservative voices have accused Nigerian authorities of failing to protect the nation’s Christians from a “Christian genocide“, amid violence from armed groups, including Boko Haram.
+United States President Donald Trump and other US conservative voices have accused Nigerian authorities of failing to protect the citizens from a “Christian genocide” amid violence from armed groups, including Boko Haram.

 The Nigerian government has said that while it wants to do more to protect civilians from ISIL and al-Qaeda affiliated groups, people of all faiths have been killed in attacks, including Muslims and traditional worshippers.